link1905/system-design-101/content/docs/web-service/service-cluster.md

 In the chat example, we introduce a shared component known as the `Presence Store`, which manages the mapping of users to their current server instances.
 Whenever a user connects to the system, their server instance creates or updates a **presence record** in this store.
-Leveraging the information in the `Presence Store`, server instances can effectively determine the location of any user, enabling them to forward messages directly to the appropriate instance.
+Service instances can effectively determine the location of any user, enabling them to forward messages directly to the appropriate instance.

 ```d2